 A player or coach receiving a red card may be asked to leave the facility

 (referee’s discretion).
 Under no circumstance may a ejected player/coach

 return to the field of play after the game or sit in the stands.
 Ejected

 player/coaches may wait by the front entrance and under no circumstance

-interfere with the game they were ejected from.
+interfere with the game they were ejected from or participate in any games for the remainder of that day.
 If the player/coach

 refuses to leave, or delays leaving, the game may be declared a forfeit